-For 10 years, Shemika’s family have had more questions than answers.
+For years, the family of Shemika Cosey have had more questions than answers.
 Investigators have labeled Shemika as an endangered runaway and shared that she frequents the East St. Louis area.
-Even though it has been a decade since Shemika’s family has had any contact with her, police have said that there is no foul play suspected in he case.
-The length of time that has passed has caused some to their tune.
+Even though it has been over a decade since Shemika’s family has had any contact with her, police have said that there is no foul play suspected in her case.
+The length of time that has passed has caused some to change their tune.
 Was she lured out of the home by friends?
 A secret boyfriend?
 A predator?

-Shemika, who also goes by the nickname “Mika,” is described as being about 5’5″ and 135 pounds.
+Shemika, who also goes by the nickname “Mika,” is described as being about 5 feet 5 inches and 135 pounds.
 She was last seen wearing blue jeans and a tan Old Navy jacket.

-If you have any information regarding Shemika’s disappearance or believe that you’ve seen her in the last 10 years, please contact the Berkeley police, 314-524-3311.
-Her family has started the FB Page “Search For Shemika” in hopes to one day bring her home.
+If you have any information regarding Shemika’s disappearance, please contact the Berkeley police at 314-524-3311.
+Her family has started the FB Page “Search For Shemika” in hopes of one day bringing her home.

-Share this story of Shemika’s disappearance to shine a light on her case and help reunite a family.
+Share this story of Shemika Cosey to shine a light on her case and help reunite a family.
 She is our sister and her life matters.